Things to do in Sydney in October

 The Burwood Festival claims to be the ‘largest Spring celebration in Sydney’s Inner West’, so head on over to Burwood for fun hands-on activities, creative workshops, face painting, show bags, a barnyard petting zoo and plenty of rides and amusements for children of all ages.

 Meet the best ‘en plein air’ painters in the state and view their handiwork.
-En plein air basically means painting the great outdoors, outdoors.
+En Plein air basically means painting the great outdoors, outdoors.
 The finalists of the Plein Air Prize are exhibited at Parliament House.
-The winner picks up a cool $20,000 and is hung in NSW Parliament House (that’s the artwork not the painter 🙂 ).
+The winner picks up a cool $20,000 and is hung in NSW Parliament House (that’s the artwork not the painter ) Online entries will be accepted close.
+Monday 6 August 2018.

-“O Art, Art, wherefore art thou Art?” 🙂 Get ‘Art and About’ all over Sydney from Friday 19th September to Tuesday 11th October.
+“O Art, Art, wherefore art thou Art?” 🙂 Get ‘Art and About’ all over Sydney.
 Art will be thought-provokingly and intimate [blush, gosh! :)] in all the unusual places.

 The Hunter Valley is threatening to completely lose its cork at beautiful Balmoral.
 Enjoy the vibe, love the wine, savour the food and feel fine.
 20 of the best producers from the Hunter will drink with you, well probably watch as you do, but they will share in a bit of banter as they decanter (if you’re lucky).
 Apart from the serious wine there will be family entertainment all served up on one Sydney’s largest and most scenic beach suburbs looking out across Sydney Harbour to the sea.
 It promises to be a corker of a day.

-Manly Jazz Festival – Saturday, 1st October to Monday, 3rd October
+Manly Jazz Festival – Saturday, 29th September to Monday, 1st October

 The Manly Jazz Festival’s blend of great music and awesome scenery provides the non-essential impetus to make the voyage across the water to a faraway shore.
 Well, half an hour once you have lined up for your ticket.
 It’s a must to do if you are into Jazz, and pretty close even if you aren’t.